FFTAI/fftai.github.io/docs/networking.md

 ### WebSocket Libraries

-To communicate with GR-1 robot product via WebSocket, you'll need to use WebSocket libraries in your programming language of choice.
+To communicate with the GR-1 robot via WebSocket, you need WebSocket libraries in your programming language of choice.
 These libraries facilitate the creation and management of WebSocket connections.
-Depending on your preferred programming language, choose a WebSocket library that is compatible with your application.
+Choose a WebSocket library compatible with your preferred programming language.

 ### Sample WebSocket Connection (Python)

-Below is a simplified Python code snippet that demonstrates how to establish a WebSocket connection to your GR-1 robot product using the `websockets` library:
+Below is a simplified Python code snippet demonstrating how to establish a WebSocket connection to your GR-1 robot using the `websockets` library:

 ```Python
 import asyncio